Bile acid malabsorption

 What causes BAM?

-BAM can be caused by intestinal surgery or direct damage to the end part of your small intestine (e.g. in a Crohn’s flare).
-Sometimes it may be secondary to gallbladder removal, chronic pancreatitis or SIBO, or it could be idiopathic (cause unknown).
+BAM can be caused by intestinal surgery or direct damage to the end part of your small intestine (e.g. in a Crohn’s flare up).
+Sometimes it may be secondary to gallbladder removal, chronic pancreatitis or other health conditions.
+It could also be idiopathic (cause unknown).

-If you’re struggling with diarrhoea and IBS symptoms despite dietary modifications, seek the support of a gut specialist dietitian and/or gastroenterologist for further advice.
+If you notice any of the following, seek the support of a gut specialist dietitian and/or gastroenterologist for further advice:

 Share